 Repeat with the top section of Plane Pal.
 Once each section is inflated secure the clear valve plug.

 You are now ready for your child to recline and snooze.
 Your child’s legs, not their head, should rest on the Plane Pal.
 Please keep your child’s seatbelt fastened at all times in case of turbulence.
+The seat belt must be fastened around the Child’s hips or waist ( you may need to lengthen it when they are laying down to do this).
+It should not be around your Child’s chest or ribcage.

 During extended long haul flights you may need to top up the air in your Plane Pal as changes in air pressure can cause contraction that decreases the volume of air.